4 Reasons to Ditch The Indicator

 The more time letting your fly hunt for trout, the more trout you’ll catch.
 The more time your fly can be drifting productively, the more fish you’ll catch as well.
 Both of these are key as you can make a 100ft cast but only get 10ft of a good drift due to drag.

-When you tightline, you get shorter, better producing casts/drifts due to what I said above.
+When you tightline, you get shorter, better-producing casts/drifts due to what I said above.
 This also means you can get more drifts in a day.
-When I watch a friend fish an indicator and cast up stream 25ft and do a 15 second drift, I can fish that same water with 10 ft cast and 10 second drift.
-Over time, i get more casts and longer drifts with each cast.
+When I watch a friend fish an indicator and cast upstream 25ft and do a 15-second drift, I can fish that same water with a 10 ft cast and a 10-second drift.
+Over time, I get more casts and longer drifts with each cast.
 More drift = more fish, it’s just a numbers game at that point.
+But it’s not just about quantity—it’s about quality too.
+With tighter, more controlled drifts, your flies stay in the prime feeding zones longer and more effectively.
+You’re not wasting time with sloppy, unproductive drifts.
+Plus, you can quickly cover different micro-currents and depths without having to constantly adjust your rig, allowing you to fish more water efficiently.

 4 – You Can Adjust Your Depth With the Tip of Your Rod